PouceHeure/blog/content/projects/project_autosys_lidar_and_decision.md

 The {{< figref "critic-stop-examples" >}} and {{< figref "critic-other-examples" >}} illustrate how the critical zone adapts depending on the path geometry and the road rules.
 In practice, the critical zone must adapt to the right-of-way rules and the type of road element (e.g., stop sign, intersection, roundabout).
 This prevents defining an overly strict critical zone that would unnecessarily block the vehicle’s progress.

-Legend:
+> Legend:
-- **Red lines**: represent critical zone lines from the map;
+> - **Red lines**: represent critical zone lines from the map;
-- **Blue polygones**: represent polygones from the critical zone lines, used for filtering;
+> - **Blue polygones**: represent polygones from the critical zone lines, used for filtering;

 ## Detection

 The perception stack relies on a **geometric LiDAR-based approach**.
-Unlike deep-learning methods, this pipeline is deterministic and explainable — every detection can be interpreted and justified.
+Unlike deep-learning methods, this pipeline is deterministic and explainable, every detection can be interpreted and justified.

 Starting from a raw LiDAR point cloud (`PCL2`), the system identifies a set of obstacles (`Perceptions[]`) represented by ground-projected polygons.
 These obstacles can influence the vehicle’s motion when: